Indoor versus Outdoor Cannabis

 Hand-trimmed versus Auto-trimmed

 This should be a big deal to EVERY customer.
 Hand-trimmed product maintains potency because it does NOT cut off the trichome (potency cell).
 When auto-trimmers do their work, they aggressively roll and cut the buds down and remove a ton of the potency.
+They look like tiny footballs.

 This is a cost issue as well.
 Auto-trimmers can trim 20 times faster in bulk than a careful hand-trim where they have labor costs.